 It makes a difference to help even just one individual.
 Be realistic with your time and energy.
 And it's ok if you don't have the ability to contribute right now.
 You don't owe anyone an explanation, nor do you need to feel guilty about it.

-Easing the burden on stressed out job seekers who didn't choose this situation.
+Let's ease the burden on stressed out peers who didn't choose this situation.

 Many of us have a strong desire to help others, and it's possible to have meaningful impact within our individual capacity.
 When we support others, it makes our communities stronger.
 And we don't do it with the expectation of anything in return, but people will remember you and reciprocate in your eventual time of need (because no one is safe from job cuts).